-- Purpose for which you wish to use the item (research, commercial, educational, etc.)
+- Purpose for which you wish to use the material (research, commercial, educational, presentation, etc.)

-- How the item will be reproduced (photocopied, re-typed, scanned, etc.)
+- How the item will be reproduced (photocopied, re-typed, scanned, posted online, etc.)

-- Length of time the item will be used
+- Length of time the material will be used

 - Expected publication date

-- Target audience for use of the item
+- Target audience for use of the material

-- Where the item will appear (on a website, in an online or print-based course, etc.)
+- Where the material will appear (on a website, in an online or print-based course, etc.)

 - Acknowledgement, if any, to be given to the author and/or original publication

 You may also like Legally Using Images in Slide Presentations